Internet outage: Prevention

 Internet outages can be prevented by a more resilient, decentralized Internet architecture.

+For internet outages that are caused by issues on the internet service provider's or mobile network carrier's side, businesses and consumers can use failover solutions that use channel bonding / link aggregation technology.
+The idea is to use multiple internet sources from different providers.
+If one of them fails, the traffic is picked up by the other working one(s).

 Management

 Modern society, especially in developed countries, depends heavily on the Internet not just for communication.
 There have been some measures taken and possibilities exist for managing and countering a large-scale Internet outage.